Before I turned 27 this year, I managed to save more than $100,000 after working full-time for 3.5 years.

 5. Your day job biggest is the investment of all

-I know that some millennials feel that the purpose of a job is to fulfil your passion.
+I know that some millennials feel that the purpose of a job is to fulfill your passion.
 It should be aligned entirely with your passion.
 They proclaim that “we should work for passion alone and not for money“.
 Some even consider thinking about money and how the worker benefits to be selfish, entitled and too practical.

 This appears to be a new phenomenon in the past few years.
 If you think about it, for the longest time before our generation, a job is simply an exchange of labour and achievement of KPIs for money.
 I don’t think our parents were thinking about “passion”.
 They just did what they had to do.
 They provided for their families.
 They came home from job, and then they pursued their passions.